 Myth #6: Metal roofs are deafeningly noisy when it rains

 Metal roofs got a bad rap for being noisy because of metal roof installation methods from 50 years ago.
 One thing that we’ll say is that many people find it extra-soothing to fall asleep to the sound of raindrops pattering on the roof.
 It is a form of white noise that has a way of putting them straight to sleep, and they sleep deeply and soundly.

 However, if that’s not your thing, there’s good news.
 The installation method of your metal roof has a lot to do with whether or not you will hear much noise, and there are ways to put padding material between the metal and the plywood decking so that you’ll barely hear any sound.

 If you’d like to talk with one of our customers and ask them about their experience with whether their metal roof is too noisy or not, Hippo Roof keeps a list on file of customers who are willing to act as a reference.
 If you need to, we can refer you to someone who is able to talk to you about their experience.
 At the end of the day, though, we’re confident that you won’t find your metal roof to be noisy, much less “deafening.”

-Myth #7: Lightning will strike my metal roof
+Myth #7: Lightning will strike a metal roof

 The background for this myth is that it is well known that metal acts as an electrical conductor.
 However, what’s not true is that a metal roof will do anything to attract lightning.
 You’re just as (un)likely to be hit by lightning with a metal roof as without one.
 However, here’s where the metal on your roof will benefit you.
 First, because it’s a conductive material, it will spread out the effect of the lightning strike if you ever do have one, lessening the effect at any one point.
 Second, because it’s not a combustible material, it will reduce your risk that that lightning strike will cause a fire, resulting in further damage to your home.